The long and sometimes glorious history of celebrating St. Patrick’s Day in America.

 The early 187Os parades were tinged by Protestant-Catholic tension.
 Those were the years when the deadly Orange Riots took place following the traditional New York Protestant marches on July 12.
 Many feared the violence would spill over to the March 17 parade.

 Other tensions were inevitable.
 Spats about whether or not the Irish flag should be flown at City Hall on St. Patrick’s Day were common in the 188Os and 189Os.
-Numerous years, there were even separate parades because of in-fighting among the city’s Irish.
+For numerous years, there were even separate parades because of in-fighting among the city’s Irish.

 But there were also memorable moments.
 The new St. Patrick’s Cathedral opened officially in 1879 at 50th Street and 5th Avenue, thus making the passing in front of this Irish Catholic landmark a parade high point.